Novimatrem/textadv.sh/README.md

 Run the following commands inside of Git Bash in order to download and start the game.

-Required dependencies are: Git Bash, and Microsoft's modern 'Windows Terminal'.
+Required dependencies are: Git Bash (https://github.com/git-for-windows/git/releases), and Microsoft's modern 'Windows Terminal' (from the Microsoft Store).

 ```git clone https://gitlab.com/Novimatrem/textadv.sh```